Agree or disagree

 - Web apps perpetuate a 24/ 7 hook-up culture of self-gratification from which we will eventually burn out, returning to a scene which will have disappeared through neglect

 Or maybe we do realise it’s all superficial and just a bit of fun.
 That we’re better than this and web apps do nothing more than connect, empower, and liberate us.
-Guys do find what they are looking for online, including Mr Right, The One, [Insert Here].
-And whether it is love, a shag, a chemsex, or cuddles we're after, it turns up in many different forms and in the most unexpected places.
+Guys do find what they are looking for online, including Mr Right or Mr Right Now.
+And whether it's love, a shag, a chemsex, or cuddles we're after, it turns up in many different forms and in the most unexpected places.

 So, our cautionary tale is more about: